astralarya/patterns-shell/README.md

 ## Patterns

 ### Scripts
 * autoscreen - auto start a GNU screen session without inception
 * pgdb - manage PostgreSQL databases
 * remote - manage connections to remotes via SSH and SCP
 * untar - untar and unzip archives

+### Templates

+You can use templates to generate custom functions.
+Several files include template-\* functions.
+These functions take arguments and generate shell scripts based of templates.
+You can save this output, analyze it, and source it, or you can source it directly with

+>source <(template-* arg1 arg2 ... argn)

 ## License